1.1 The name of the Corporation is WITF, Inc.

 5.6 Any meeting of the Board may be conducted by means of conference telephone or similar communications equipment, as may be prescribed by law.

-5.7 Notice of any regular meeting of the Board shall be given at least five days previous thereto, by written notice delivered personally or sent by first class mail, fax, electronic mail, courier or telegram to each Director at his or her address as shown in the records of the Corporation.
-Notice of any special meeting of the Board shall be given at least 48 hours previous thereto, by written notice provided as set forth above, or by telephonic, fax or comparable means of communications.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail so addressed, postage prepaid; if given by telegram, such notice shall be deemed to be delivered when delivered to the telegraph company.
+5.7 Notice of any regular meeting of the Board shall be given at least five days previous thereto, by written notice delivered personally or sent by first class or overnight mail, fax, telephone or other electronic means to each Director at his or her address as shown in the records of the Corporation.
+Notice of any special meeting of the Board shall be given at least 48 hours previous thereto, by written notice provided as set forth above, first class or overnight mail, fax, telephone or other electronic means.
+If mailed, such notice shall be deemed to be delivered when deposited in the United States mail so addressed, postage prepaid.
 Any Director may waive notice of any meeting.
 The attendance of a Director at any meeting shall constitute a waiver of notice of such meeting, except where attendance is for the express purpose of objecting to the meeting called or convened.
 Neither the business to be transacted at, nor the purpose of, any regular or special meeting of the Board need be specified in the notice or waiver of notice of such meeting, unless specifically required by law or these Bylaws.

 5.8 Forty percent (40%) of the Board shall constitute a quorum for the transaction of business at any meeting of the Board, provided, that if less than 40% of the Directors are present at said meeting, a majority of the Directors present may adjourn the meeting from time to time without further notice.